ddepann/TheModel/README.md

 The attached code is to simulate and successively visualize the different patterns presented in figure 2 from:

-_A unified physiological framework of transitions between seizures, status epilepticus and depolarization block at the single neuron level._
+_A unified physiological framework of transitions between seizures, sustained ictal activity and depolarization block at the single neuron level_

 by:
 Depannemaecker D, Ivanov A, Lillo D, Spek L, Bernard C, Jirsa V.